l3VGV/tle5010/readme.md

 On 3.3V one can expect chip to realiably work with 1MBit SPI transfer clock.
 Use lower resistance pullups, like 750R.

-On 5V 2.25MHZ SPI clock was achived with low or no CRC errors. hct125 register was used to translate levels with stm32f103
+On 5V 2.25MHZ SPI clock was achived with low or no CRC errors. hct125 register was used to translate levels with stm32f103 !BUT! i do not recomend that. chip is 5V nativly, work fine on 3.3V, so lower serial speed.
+With 1Mbit/s 5010 reliably work on 70cm long cable(common utp4).

 Main clock frequency 4MHz